m2garje/kalahagame/README.md

 ###Future improvements

-1.Introduce Spring Cloud ecosystem to manage multiple instances with service discovery,loadbalancing,configuration management, and circuit breaker.
+1.Introduce Spring Cloud ecosystem to manage multiple instances with service discovery,loadbalancing,configuration management and circuit breaker.
 2.Include security in the requests (using SSL/TLS) , now partially done for local PC.
 3.Introduce a persistence layer to store past game history.
 4.Create GUI with the help of react and angular js to make it more interactive.